semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 2. keyword arguments

-The keyword arguments work almost the same as positional parameters the difference is that instead of using the index position in the placeholder, we use the variable name.
+The keyword arguments work almost the same as positional parameters; the difference is that instead of using the index position in the placeholder, we use the variable name.

 ```python